 Research continues to show a long-standing preference for teaching color-evasiveness, what we would argue is also known as the perpetuation of a White, male-dominated perspective, in social studies classrooms (Gilbert, 2017).
 One way teachers can actively work against this is to be cognizant of the perspectives that are present and to amplify those who are either marginalized or altogether silenced.
 This means going beyond Lincoln and Douglas to understand the debate about the expansion of slavery in the 1850s to include counternarrative voices of people who were oppressed in the United States' institution of enslavement, or People of Color living "free" in a country where they were still not able to exercise a basic right of suffrage.
 Second, in order to facilitate critical student thinking, understanding which disciplinary lens and whose historical voice are being used is important.
 For example, in Figure 3, if an African American woman were in the image on the right staring at the White women marching for suffrage, this would allow exploration of another context of the women's suffrage movement.
-Analyzing the author Joseph Keppler's background from an Indigenous critical orientation students can confront the power dynamics and lack of an Indigenous voice in the construction of his drawing.
-(For details, see the chapter "How Does an Indigenous Critical Orientation Change the Story?" in the companion edition of this book for the secondary grades.)
-One can also analyze the image from a religious studies framework (see the chapter "How Does a Religious Lens Impact the Story?" in the companion edition of this book for secondary grades).
+Analyzing the author Joseph Keppler's background from an Indigenous critical orientation (see the chapter "How Does an Indigenous Critical Orientation Change the Story?" for the critical orientation details), students can confront the power dynamics and lack of an Indigenous voice in the construction of his drawing.
+One can also analyze the image from a religious studies framework (see the chapter "How Does a Religious Lens Impact the Story?").
 Using this lens, students could analyze how the use of religious symbols is embedded in cultures.
 Additionally, the selector may use Black Historical Consciousness, which explores Black people's humanity and dismantles the White, maledominated perspective while calling on educators to use teaching methods that reconsider which sources should be selected and how they should be interpreted (King, 2020).